Marylene78/Attendance-data-analysis/README.md

-PowerBI project to relate 2 dataset that have a relationship with employee PF No comlumn so as to trace those who are not present in Biometric dataset.
+PowerBI project to relate 2 dataset that have a relationship with employee PF No column so as to trace those who are not present in Biometric dataset.
-To open and explore the project user power BI
+To open and explore the project use power BI